peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 ### The “Futuristic 🤯”

-Our first "Conservative" approach validated the hypothesis that a data persistence for our web application in the Internet Compute could be realized but, what about its scalability?
+Our first "Conservative" approach validated the hypothesis that data persistence for our web application in the Internet Compute could be done.
+But what about scalability?

 In our first approach, we did not use a `Trie` as in the example but, a `HashMap` to handle our data.
 In that way, it would have made the system a bit more scalable, as data would have potentially been still delivered quicker even with a large amount of data.
 However, at some point, we might have hit some limits anyway.